-- At least 7 days post-arrival into Australia, a blood sample was taken from the animal in PEQ and tested by an approved PCR method for bluetongue virus. - If the test result is negative, vector protection may cease. - If the test result is positive, vector protection is maintained and the Department of Agriculture and Water Resources is contacted as soon as possible (and no later than 48 hours) following the result for further direction.
+Between 14 and 28 days post-arrival into Australia, a blood sample was taken from the animal in PAQ and tested for bluetongue virus by a PCR method approved by the department.
+If the test result is positive, vector protection, as approved under the Approved Arrangements for zoo Bovidae, must be implemented immediately and the department must be contacted as soon as possible (within 48hrs) following the result, for further direction.